 Transition to the new framework

-To ensure a smooth transition to the new framework, ratings issued or endorsed by an EU-based CRA that doesn't register with us, will still be available for regulatory use in the UK up to 1 year after exit.
+To ensure a smooth transition to the new framework, ratings issued or endorsed by an EU-based CRA that doesn't register with us, will still be available for regulatory use in the UK up to 1 year after the end of the transition period.
 This excludes any new credit ratings, or credit ratings that undergo a subsequent rating change.
 This is set out in the CRAR SI and in our Transitional Direction exercising our Temporary Transitional Power.